Daniel-Hug/webApp/README.md

 ```

 Use like this:
 ```
 taskList.appendChild(tmp.task({
-	title: 'bob',
+	title: 'Take out the trash',
-	phone: '(555) 538 795'
+	done: true
 }), 'tr');
 ```

-or like this:
+…or like this:
 ```
-taskList.insertAdjacentHTML('afterbegin', tmp.contactRow({
+taskList.insertAdjacentHTML('afterbegin', tmp.task({
-	name: 'bob',
+	title: 'Walk the dog',
-	phone: '(555) 538 795'
+	done: false
 }));
 ```

-##Easily render your data to the DOM
+##Easily render data to the DOM

 First create an element renderer:
 ```
 function renderTask(data) {
 	var li = tmp.task(data, 'li');
-	return li
+	return li;
 }
 ```

 Then you can use the renderer to render single elements to the DOM.
 For example, when the user adds a new entry via a form we can use the `prependAInB()` function to put it at the top of our task list:
 ```
 function newEntryHandler(event) {
 	event.preventDefault();